prashsb/Assignment/README.md

 Model: Intractors are built for fetching the data from the database, webservices or any other data source.
 This interface callback has one inner interface named onFinishedListener{..} which will be called when the webservices response in finished or the response is failure onFinished(…) and onFailure(…).
 And it also has another callback named getMainData(onFinishListener …) that has the onFinishListener interface as a constructor.

 # DataListModel.java
-This class implements the MainAcontract.GetNoticeIntractor Interface which includes the overridden methoid getMainData().
+This class implements the MainInterfaces.Model Interface which includes the overridden method getMainData().
 This class is responsible to get data using the rest apis using retrofit library and pass data through onFinishedListener callback.

 # DataPresenter.java
 This class is responsible to act as the middle man between View and Model.
 It retrieves data from the Model and returns it formatted to the View and it also decides what happens when you interact with the View.